Discrete Dynamical System Approaches for Boolean Polynomial Optimization: Introduction

-\emph{Our contributions} are mainly focused on: (1) Establish a quartic penalty approximation for Boolean polynomial program, and prove that all converging sub-sequences of minimizers for penalty problems converge to a global minimizer of the Boolean problem.
-(2) Provide an error bound for the distance from solutions of the penalty problem to the exact integer solutions, which is of order $O(\varepsilon)$ at best with penalty parameter $\varepsilon$.
-(3) Associate with the optimality system of the above penalized problem a first or second order in time initial value problem, that we time-discretize by appropriate numerical schemes in order to capture its steady state solutions.
-The time-discretization schemes we consider are the Houbolt and Lie schemes, and a particular Runge-Kutta scheme, all classical methods for the numerical solution of ordinary or partial differential equations.
+\emph{Our contributions} are mainly focused on: (1) Establishing a quartic penalty approximation for Boolean polynomial program, and prove that all converging sub-sequences of minimizers for penalty problems converge to a global minimizer of the Boolean problem.
+(2) Providing an error bound for the distance from solutions of the penalty problem to the set $\{\pm 1\}^n$, which is of order $O(\sqrt{n}\varepsilon)$ at best with penalty parameter $\varepsilon$.
+(3) Associating with the optimality condition of the above penalized problem a first or second order initial value problem, that we discretize by appropriate numerical schemes in order to capture its steady state solutions.
+The time-discretization schemes we consider are the Houbolt scheme, the Lie scheme, and a particular Runge-Kutta scheme, all classical methods for the numerical solution of ordinary or partial differential equations.
 The choice of the parameters involved in these schemes is discussed, and practical strategies on choosing suitable parameter values are proposed.
 (4) A MATLAB optimization toolbox, namely \verb|DEMIPP| (Differential Equation Methods for Integer Polynomial Programming), using an effective multivariate polynomial package \verb|POLYLAB| \cite{Polylab} has been developed.
-Some numerical tests for solving randomly generated high order Boolean polynomial optimization problems are reported.
+Some numerical tests for solving both randomly generated high order Boolean polynomial optimization problems and MQLib large-scale heterogeneous benchmark dataset of Max-Cut and Quadratic Unconstrained Binary Optimization (QUBO) problems \cite{dunning2018} are reported.
 The impact of parameters to the quality of the numerical results is investigated.
-As a result, our methods appear to be promising approaches which perform stable and fast convergence, especially in relative large-scale cases, to obtain local minimizers often close to global minimizers of the Boolean program, the relative approximation error being of order $O(10^{-1})$.
+Our ODE approaches are compared with the classical nonlinear optimization solver IPOPT \cite{Ipopt}, a quadratic binary formulation approach (QB-G) proposed in \cite{Boros2002} combining with GUROBI solver \cite{Gurobi}, as well as an exhaustive method using parallel computing techniques.
+As a result, our ODE methods appear to be promising approaches which provide stable and fast convergence, especially in large-scale cases, and often obtain better integer solutions of the Boolean program.